-Withdraw dose from the vial and transfer to a syringe; label with the peel-off sticker.
-To avoid clogging the needle, attach the injection needle to the syringe immediately prior to administration; rituximab/hyaluronidase is compatible with polypropylene and polycarbonate syringes and stainless steel transfer and injection needles.
+Rituximab/hyaluronidase (for subcutaneous administration) and rituximab (for IV administration) are not interchangeable; verify vial label prior to use to prevent medication errors.
+Withdraw dose volume into a syringe using any length, narrow gauge needle (eg, 25 to 30 gauge); label with the peel-off sticker.
+To avoid clogging the needle, change the needle to a 1/2-inch to 5/8-inch long, narrow gauge needle (eg, 25 to 30 gauge) immediately prior to administration.
+Rituximab/hyaluronidase is compatible with polypropylene and polycarbonate syringes and stainless steel transfer and injection needles.

 Store intact vials at 2°C to 8°C (36°F to 46°F); do not freeze.
 Store in original packaging to protect from light.
 Following transfer from vial to syringe, the manufacturer recommends immediate use.
-If not used immediately, syringes may be stored for 48 hours at 2°C to 8°C (36°F to 46°F) and subsequently for 8 hours at 30°C (86°F) in diffused daylight.
+If not used immediately, syringes may be stored for 48 hours at 2°C to 8°C (36°F to 46°F) and subsequently for 8 hours at 30°C (86°F) in diffuse light.

 Alpha-/Beta-Agonists: Hyaluronidase may enhance the vasoconstricting effect of Alpha-/Beta-Agonists.
 Management: Avoid the use of hyaluronidase to enhance dispersion or absorption of alpha-/beta-agonists.
 Use of hyaluronidase for other purposes in patients receiving alpha-/beta-agonists may be considered as clinically indicated.
-Exceptions: Dipivefrin; EPINEPHrine (Nasal); EPINEPHrine (Oral Inhalation); Isometheptene; Pseudoephedrine.
 Consider therapy modification

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination